-Tennessee girl lose legs after hit from car in Missouri
+Teen volleyball player pinned between cars, loses legs

 A judge on Tuesday ordered Riley held without bond after Riley’s attorney, Daniel Diemer, argued for a reduced bond, saying Riley had no serious criminal history other than the robbery charge.

 Prosecutors argued Riley should remain jailed.
-Edmondson’s parents testified at the hearing about watching their daughter be injured and how her father used his military training to stem the bleeding with tourniquets made of belts until paramedics arrived.
+Edmondson’s parents testified at the hearing about watching as their daughter was injured.
+The girl’s father used his military training to stem the bleeding with tourniquets made of belts until paramedics arrived, they said.

+After some critics blasted Gardner because Rider was not behind bars, she issued a statement Tuesday night saying the controversy was an attempt by her critics to “twist the facts to take advantage of this situation for their own selfish motives.”

+“This is not the time for finger pointing, it’s time to support this family, to ensure that justice is served,” the statement said.

 Jeff Wismer, assistant director for the Mid TN Volleyball Club said Edmondson faced complications that could keep her hospitalized for several weeks.